 Repairing Broken or Chipped Teeth

-For minor chips or breaks, Drs.
-Umansky, Nikmard, Farmer, and Zafer may recommend that you consider dental bonding.
+For minor chips or breaks, Dr. Umansky may recommend that you consider dental bonding.
 For this procedure, our dentists will apply one or several layers of the bonding composite (tooth-colored) resin to the chipped or broken area of the tooth.
 This builds up the missing portion of the tooth, restoring the tooth’s full shape and appearance.
 Next, we will add a protective layer on top of the resin, which will be hardened to resemble the strength and durability of your natural tooth.
 If your tooth has suffered a more severe break or crack, you may require a dental crown.

 Closing Gaps Between Teeth

 If you have a small gap between two of your teeth, dental bonding is a great option for closing that gap.
 To do this, our dentists will apply several layers of the composite resin to the surface of the tooth, making its overall shape and size slightly larger to fill in the gap.
 Once the desired size is achieved, the bonding resin will be cured so that it is hard and durable.
-If the gaps in your smile are too large for dental bonding, Drs.
-Umansky, Nikmard, Farmer, and Zafer may recommend other cosmetic procedures, such as porcelain veneers or Invisalign®.
+If the gaps in your smile are too large for dental bonding, Dr. Umansky may recommend other cosmetic procedures, such as porcelain veneers or Invisalign®.